Rao-Blackwellization

 Rao-Blackwellization is an important technique for two reasons:

-• In languages that do not support discrete latent variables (for example, Stan), this is they only way to implement certain model (e.g. mixture models, coming next)
+• In languages that do not support discrete latent variables (for example, Stan), this is the only way to implement certain models (e.g. mixture models, coming next)

 Stan demo